techidaily/site-facebook/source/_posts/how-to-recover-your-facebook-account-when-you-cant-log-in.md

 ### Option 2: Find and Recover Your Account With Contact Details

- If you don't have access to Facebook at all or prefer not to log out of another account, open a new browser profile and head to the[Facebook recovery page](https://www.facebook.com/login/identify/) .
+ If you don't have access to Facebook at all or prefer not to log out of another account, open a new browser profile and head to the [Facebook recovery page](https://www.facebook.com/login/identify/) .

  Enter an email address or mobile number you previously added to your Facebook account.
 When you search for a phone number, try it with or without your country code, e.g., 1, +1, or 001 for the US—all three versions should work.
 Even if it doesn't say so, you can also use your Facebook username.